Photos by Mrinabh Dutta.

 While writing takes up part of Jennifer’s daily life, editing also plays an important role in her career.
 Slush reading for Apex Magazine began her unique journey into assisting authors.
 After some time in the slush piles, she asked Jason Sizemore for the position of senior editor.
 Since that time, she has edited anthologies for DAW, Baen Books, and Worldfire Press.
 Jennifer is also the creative director of Apocalypse Ink Productions and was the managing editor of Evil Girlfriend Media.

 Before she became an author and editor, Jennifer worked as a software QA engineer in a wide range of projects that included video games.
 She also co-chaired StarQuest ’95, one of the first Babylon 5 science fiction conventions.
 She’s played many types of RPG and is officially a 200-point GURPS character in the Casey & Andy supplement.
-This love of gaming has led Jennifer to writing, editing and developing many aspects of games for companies such as Rogue Games, Catalyst Game Labs, and White Wolf.
-Jennifer also uses that experience to write tie in novels and stores for a variety of worlds such as Shadowrun, Valdemar, V-Wars, and Predator.
+This love of gaming led Jennifer to writing, editing, and developing many aspects of games for companies such as Rogue Games, Catalyst Game Labs, and White Wolf.
+Jennifer also uses that experience to write tie-in novels and stories for a variety of worlds such as Shadowrun, Valdemar, V-Wars, and Predator.

 When she isn’t writing, editing or working on tie-in or RPG games, Jennifer also volunteers her time to various professional writer organizations.
 She is a member of the Horror Writers Association (HWA), International Association of Media Tie-in Writers (IAMTW), and the Science Fiction and Fantasy Writers of America (SFWA).
-In 2015, Jennifer was elected SFWA Director-at-Large, where she helped bring several projects forward.
+From 2015-2017, Jennifer was elected SFWA Director-at-Large, where she helped bring several projects forward.